Vera Blue: 2013–2014: Celia Pavey, The Voice and This Music

 Following The Voice, Pavey released her debut studio album This Music in July 2013, which peaked at number 14 in Australia.
-In 2013, Pavey was nominated for Cosmopolitan Magazine's Fun Fearless Female Awards.

-Celia Pavey released her debut EP Bodies on 29 August 2014 which was produced by Eric J. Dubowsky.
+Her debut EP Bodies followed on 29 August 2014, produced by Eric J. Dubowsky.
 Pavey toured the east coast of Australia in support of the EP.

 2015–2017: Vera Blue, Fingertips and Perennial

 In August 2015, Pavey announced that she would be releasing music under the name Vera Blue.

-Her EP entitled Fingertips was released on 13 May 2016.
+Her first EP under her new alias, Fingertips, was released on 13 May 2016.
 It features five tracks, including the two singles "Hold" and "Settle".

-In 2016, she was featured on Australian rapper Illy's song "Papercuts", which peaked at number two on the ARIA singles chart.
+In 2016, she was featured on the Australian hip hop artist Illy's song "Papercuts", which peaked at number two on the ARIA singles chart.
 Her single "Hold" peaked at number 5 on the US Spotify viral top 50 chart and number 1 on the Australian Viral 50 chart.
 In February 2017, Vera Blue released "Private".
-In June 2017, Vera Blue announced the release of her second studio album Perennial.
+In June 2017, Vera Blue announced the release of her second studio album, Perennial.
 The album was released in July and peaked at number 6 on the ARIA Charts.
 Her song "Regular Touch" placed at number 15 on triple j's 2017 Hottest 100.

 2018–2021: "All the Pretty Girls" and "Like I Remember You"

-On 26 October 2018, Vera Blue released the single "All The Pretty Girls" after premiering the song a day before on Australian radio station Triple J. She also released the live album Lady Powers Live at the Forum.
+On 26 October 2018, Vera Blue released the single "All The Pretty Girls" after premiering the song a day earlier on the Australian radio station Triple J. She also released the live album Lady Powers Live at the Forum.
 In February 2019, Vera Blue released "Like I Remember You" in partnership with Greenpeace.
 Describing her involvement, Celia stated "I'm lending my voice to the campaign to stop oil drilling in the Great Australian Bight – for the love of our oceans...
 I feel a deep connection to our oceans and I know that the seafloor is no place for risky oil drilling".

-2022–present: Mercurial
+2022–present: Mercurial and Modern Rituals

 Vera Blue's second album (and Pavey's third overall), Mercurial, was released on 28 October 2022.
 It was preceded by the single "The Curse".

-In May 2025, Vera Blue released "In the Corner", the first single in three years.
+In May 2025, Vera Blue released "In the Corner", her first single in three years.